SeyaSchmassmann/nlp-project/documentation.md

 ## Discussion

 In this project, we explored various approaches for a sentiment analysis using twitter data.
 Each model was evaluated on precision, recall, F1-score, training time and inference time.
+The training and inference times were measured on different graphics cards due to execution restrictions on our rented GPU, which may affect the comparability of these metrics.

 The table below summarizes the performance of the best performing model for each approach: